6 Awe-Inspiring Things You Have to See to Believe in Cappadocia, Turkey

 4. Cappadocia’s Best Sunset Views

-As I drove around the region, I passed several signs for sunset viewing spots.
+As I drive around the region, I pass several signs for sunset viewing spots.
 I’m a sucker for a good sunset view so after wrapping up my sightseeing, I set out in search of the perfect sunset view.

-Thanks to some late cloud cover the sunset experience wasn’t optimal but it was still such a terrific view to just sit on the edge of that cliff sipping a glass of wine and soaking in the beauty of this incredible place.
+Thanks to some late cloud cover the sunset experience isn’t optimal.
+But it’s still such a terrific view to savor while sipping a glass of wine and soaking in the beauty of this incredible place.

 5. The Cappadocia Hot Air Balloon Experience